-Question 28 (all departments) Climate change - not applicable
+Question 28 (all departments) Climate change

-- a) Under FRD 24 Reporting of environmental data by government entities, Victorian Government organisations must report their greenhouse gas emissions and other environmental impacts.
-Please list the department/entity's internal targets for reducing greenhouse gas emissions in 2021-22 and 2022-23 and the department/entity's performance against these internal targets. - b) Please outline and quantify where possible the department's actions in 2021-22 and 2022-23 that have contributed to the Whole of Victorian Government emissions reduction pledge.
+a) Under FRD 24 Reporting of environmental data by government entities, Victorian Government organisations must report their greenhouse gas emissions and other environmental impacts.
+Please list the department/entity's internal targets for reducing greenhouse gas emissions in 2021-22 and 2022-23 and the department/entity's performance against these internal targets.

+Internal target for reducing greenhouse gas emissions 2021-22 Performance against internal target as at 30 June 2022 Internal target for reducing greenhouse gas emissions 2022-23 Performance against internal target as at 30 June 2023 b) Please outline and quantify where possible the department's actions in 2021-22 and 2022-23 that have contributed to the Whole of Victorian

+Government emissions reduction pledge.

-Question 29 (DoT/DTP, DET/DE, DH, DELWP/DEECA) Adaptation Action Plans - not applicable
+Question 29 (DoT/DTP, DET/DE, DH, DELWP/DEECA) Adaptation Action Plans [TCV response not required]

 Please describe the progress made and actions taken to implement the department's Adaptation Action Plan in 2021-22 and 2022-23.
 What measurable impact have these actions had on addressing the impacts of climate change?
 Please provide information regarding all Adaptation Action Plans your department is responsible for.

-Question 30 (all departments) Annual reports - performance measure targets and objective indicators - not applicable
+Question 30 (all departments) Annual reports - performance measure targets and objective indicators [TCV response not required]

-- a) Please provide the following information on performance measures that did not meet their 2021-22 targets. - b) Please provide the following information for objective indicators where data was not available at publication of the annual report 2021-22. - c) Please provide the following information on performance measures that did not meet their 2022-23 targets. - d) Please provide the following information for objective indicators where data was not available at publication of the annual report 2022-23.
+a) Please provide the following information on performance measures that did not meet their 2021-22 targets.

+Performance measure 2021-22 target (Budget) 2021-22 actual (Annual report) Variance Explanation Output(s) and portfolio(s) impacted b) Please provide the following information for objective indicators where data was not available at publication of the annual report 2021-22.

+Objective indicators stated in annual report for which data was not available at date of publication Best available data for 2021-22 and relevant date Explanation for the absence of data in annual report Action taken to ensure timely data for 2022-23 annual report c) Please provide the following information on performance measures that did not meet their 2022-23 targets.

+Performance measure 2022-23 target (Budget) 2022-23 actual (Annual report) Variance Explanation Output(s) and portfolio(s) impacted d) Please provide the following information for objective indicators where data was not available at publication of the annual report 2022-23.

+Objective indicators stated in annual report for which data was not available at date of publication Best available data for 2022-23 and relevant date Explanation for the absence of data in annual report Action taken to ensure timely data for 2023-24 annual report